Writing Theme: The Simple Way to Weave a Thematic Message into Your Story

 Instead of being a burden or extra consideration, a theme can work with you and serve as your guide.

-And remember, you shouldn’t overthink a theme.
-Plenty of writers don’t even know their story’s theme until after they’ve written their first draft.
+And remember, you shouldn't overthink (or overdo) a theme.
+Plenty of writers don't even know their story's theme until after they've written their first draft.

 Still, you need a theme to make a story resonate with your reader after they finish your book.
 And using the simple tip for writing theme (and weaving it into your scenes) discussed in this post will strengthen your revisions—and the messages making your story memorable and meaningful.